 The Samsung Galaxy S20 Plus will set you back $1,199.
 That gets you 12GB of RAM and 128GB of storage, though you'll be able to upgrade to 512GB for an extra $150.

 Regardless, even if you don't opt for the 512GB version, you can always insert a microSD card into the Galaxy S20, S20 Plus or S20 Ultra to give your phone up to another terabyte of storage.

-It’s hard to look past that $1,199 price, which is $200 more than the Galaxy S10 Plus cost when that phone debuted last year.
+It’s hard to look past that $1,199 price, which is $200 more than the Galaxy S10 Plus cost when that phone debuted in 2019.
 And now that Samsung has cut the price of the S10 Plus by $150, the gap in price is even bigger.
 (You can see what the differences are between Samsung’s old and new phones in our look at the Galaxy S20 vs. the Galaxy S10.)

 The Samsung Galaxy S20 Plus is available through each of the big four U.S. networks — AT&T, T-Mobile and Verizon.
 US Cellular, Xfinity Mobile and Visible offer the Galaxy S20 Plus as well, and you can find it at Samsung, Amazon and Best Buy.
 As of the summer, discount carriers including Visible have started offering the phone.

 You should shop around for the best Galaxy S20 deals to see if you can save on this expensive phone.
 At Samsung, the phone maker is offering up to $500 off in trade-in value when you buy one of its Galaxy S20 models, including the Plus.

 CPU: Qualcomm Snapdragon 865

 Rear camera: Quad-lens: 12MP primary (ƒ/1.8); 64MP telephoto with 3x lossless zoom (ƒ/2.0); 12MP ultrawide (ƒ/2.2); VGA time of flight